huynguy-db/arcion-docs/content/docs/sources/configuration-files/extractor-reference.md

 {{< tab "PostgreSQL" >}}
 #### `start-lsn`
 An Log Sequence Number-based (LSN) starting position for PostgreSQL—for example, `0/3261270`.
-Replicant starts replicating from `start-lsn`, rather than the current log position when you trigger Replicant in real-time mode.
+Replicant starts replicating from `start-lsn`, rather than the current log position when you trigger Replicant in real-time mode, provided that the replication slot still has the LSN visible.
 {{< /tab >}}

 {{< tab "Others" >}}